Sexual objectification: General

-"Male sexual objectification" involves a man being in publicity in a sexual context.

 Instances where men may be viewed as sexualized can be in advertisements, music videos, films, television shows, beefcake calendars, women's magazines, male strip shows, and clothed female/nude male (CFNM) events.
 Women also purchase and consume pornography.

 Within gay male communities, men are often objectified.
 In 2007 a study found discussing negative effects of objectification was met with considerable resistance in the community.
 The sexual objectification of men of color may force them to play specific roles in sexual encounters that are not necessarily of their own choosing.

 Research suggests that the psychological effects of objectification on men are similar to those of women, leading to negative body image among men.

 Media

 Men's bodies have become more objectified than they previously were, though because of society's established gaze on the objectification of women, the newfound objectification of men is not as widespread.
 Even with this increase of male objectification, men are still seen as the dominant figures and so the focus is still primarily on women.

 Male sexual objectification has been found in 37% of advertisements featuring men's body parts to showcase a product.
 Similar to the issues of sexual objectification in women, it is common for said objectification to lead men to body shaming, eating disorders, and a drive for perfection.
 The continued exposure of these "ideal" men subject society to expect all men to fit this role.